 At the exhibition, you can get information on the places in Iceland, where Fjalla-Eyvindur and Halla sought shelter over the years.

-It is a very informative exhibition, which I think that way too few people know about.
+It is a very informative exhibition that too few people know about.
 It is located on the second floor of a restaurant in Blönduós.
 It is called Eyvindarstofa.

 Halla preparing dinner in Eyvindarhellir cave at the exhibition in Blönduós village

-The next stop on our hike was at Eyvindarrétt, which is a big, natural lava mound rising from the ground.
+The next stop on our hike was at Eyvindarrétt, a large natural lava mound rising from the ground.
 This lava mound is the biggest of its kind in this area.

 A rift cuts through the full length of Eyvindarrétt with grass in the middle of it.
-The rift is some 2 meters wide and it is possible to walk through it.
+The rift is about 2 meters wide, and it is possible to walk through it.

-Inside there is stowage in several places.
-This sheep pen was used by Fjalla-Eyvindur.
+Inside, there is stowage in several places.
+Fjalla-Eyvindur used this sheep pen.

 Eyvindarrétt at Hveravellir

-A monument was erected for Fjalla-Eyvindur and Halla in 1998 at Hveravellir.
+A monument was erected in 1998 at Hveravellir in honor of Fjalla-Eyvindur and Halla.
 It is called Fangar frelsisins - Prisoners of Freedom, and the inscription reads: "In memory of Eyvindur Jónsson b.
 1714 and Halla Jónsdóttir b.
 1710? outlaws in the wilderness for many years.
 Here nearby was one of their dwellings".

-It is a lovely, but sad monument, 2 stone hearts behind steel bars.
-I think it leaves no man untouched thinking about the destiny of these 2 unfortunate people, who were destined to live on the run in the wilderness of Iceland.
+It is a lovely, but sad monument, two stone hearts behind steel bars.
+I think it leaves no man untouched, thinking about the fate of these two unfortunate people, who were destined to live on the run in Iceland's wilderness.

 The monument Fangar frelsisins - Prisoners of Freedom at Hveravellir